-Our HOUSING AFFORDABILITY and JOBS & ECONOMY policies address this issue.
+Our HOUSING and JOBS & ECONOMY policies address this issue of capital misallocation.

 Australia should ensure that all foreign investment is in the long term national interest.